Motorola Mobility

 Motorola Mobility LLC, marketed as Motorola, is an American consumer electronics manufacturer primarily producing smartphones and other mobile devices running Android.
-It is a subsidiary of the Chinese multinational technology company Lenovo.
+It is a wholly owned subsidiary of the Beijing-based Chinese technology giant Lenovo.
+Motorola is headquartered at Merchandise Mart in Chicago, Illinois.

-Motorola Mobility was formed on January 4, 2011, after a split of Motorola into two separate companies, with Motorola Mobility assuming the company's consumer-oriented product lines (including its mobile phone business, as well as its cable modems and pay television set-top boxes), while Motorola Solutions assumed the company's enterprise-oriented product lines.

-In May 2012 Google acquired Motorola Mobility for US$12.5 billion; the main intent of the purchase was to gain Motorola's patent portfolio, in order to protect other Android vendors from litigation.
-Under Google, Motorola increased its focus on the entry-level smartphone market, and under the Google ATAP division, began development on Project Ara—a platform for modular smartphones with interchangeable components.
-Shortly after the purchase, Google sold Motorola Mobility's cable modem and set-top box business to Arris Group.

-Google's ownership of the company was short lived.
-In January 2014, Google announced that it would sell Motorola Mobility to Lenovo for $2.91 billion.
-The sale, which excluded ATAP and all but 2,000 of Motorola's patents, was completed on 30 October 2014.
-Lenovo disclosed an intent to use Motorola Mobility as a way to expand into the United States smartphone market.
-In August 2015, Lenovo's existing smartphone division was subsumed by Motorola Mobility.
+Motorola Mobility was formed on January 4, 2011, after a split of the original Motorola into two separate companies, with Motorola Mobility assuming the company's consumer-oriented product lines, including its mobile phone business, as well as its cable modems and pay television set-top boxes.
+In May 2012, Google acquired Motorola Mobility for US$12.5 billion; the main intent of the purchase was to gain Motorola Mobility's patent portfolio, in order to protect other Android vendors from litigation.
+Shortly after the purchase, Google sold Motorola Mobility's cable modem and set-top box business to Arris Group, and products increasingly focused on entry-level smartphones.
+Under the ATAP division, Google also began development on Project Ara.
+In October 2014, Google sold Motorola Mobility for $2.91 billion to Lenovo, which excluded ATAP and most of the patents.
+Lenovo's existing smartphone division was subsumed by Motorola Mobility.

+The company currently sells a range of smartphones, mainly consisting of the high-end Edge series, the Razr series of foldables, the Moto G series, as well as a number of other series and products depending on region.
+As of 2025, its current flagship device is the Motorola Razr 60 Ultra.

 History

-On January 4, 2011, Motorola Inc. was split into two publicly traded companies; Motorola Solutions took on the company's enterprise-oriented business units, while the remaining consumer division was taken on by Motorola Mobility.
-Motorola Mobility originally consisted of the mobile devices business, which produced smartphones, mobile accessories including Bluetooth headphones, and the home business, which produced set-top boxes, end-to-end video solutions, cordless phones, and cable modems.
+On January 4, 2011, Motorola, Inc. was split into two publicly traded companies; Motorola Solutions took on the company's enterprise-oriented business units, while the remaining mostly consumer divisions were taken on by Motorola Mobility.
+The previous Motorola had been a pioneer in the development of cellular phones.
+After the major success of RAZR V3, the company was unable to keep up and quickly lost market share to rivals such as Nokia and Samsung, leading to major financial losses that culminated in the company's split.
 Legally, the split was structured so that Motorola Inc. changed its name to Motorola Solutions and spun off Motorola Mobility as a new publicly traded company.